All Episodes

 You know, this Nobel Peace Prize nomination sort of fading into the ether out there.

-Uh, along with the thriving uh club gitmo business.
+I got to keep that alive, along with the thriving club Gitmo business.

 Well, usually I get advanced versions of these things.

-I've not gotten an 80 gig iPod with my own engraved signature.
+I've not gotten an 80-gig iPod with my own engraved signature.

-Um, so the fact I could go out and get one of my own, yes, but why will we're giving them away?
+So the fact I could go out and get one of my own, yes, but why when we're giving them away, why should I pay for one?

-Why so why don't I just steal one?
+So why don't I just steal one?

-At any rate, folks, it's uh it's a it's a cool little service that gives you a heads up about what's uh what's coming uh on the website.
+It gives you a heads up about what's coming on the website.

-And about that, you know, we've got this uh we got the new format of the website, and uh normally we were able to update the website between uh oh 5 30 and 6 Eastern time each day.
+And normally we were able to update the website between 5.30 and 6 Eastern time each day.

-Uh and it does take a little bit more time to activate it to clear out all the caches at our massive server farm.
+And it does take a little bit more time to activate it to clear out all the caches at our massive server farm.

-Now, good news out there, boys, in case you managed to miss this, right before the end of the hour, a drunken woman, this is news from the UK, a drunken woman can still consent to sex, according to the UK Court of Appeal.
+Right before the end of the hour, a drunken woman, this is news from the UK, a drunken woman can still consent to sex, according to the UK Court of Appeal.

-This guy can still beat the crap out of his wife and get away with it because it's it's his religion.
+This guy can still beat the crap out of his wife and get away with it because it's his religion.

 You think of the possibilities here.